yreaction/JBDatePicker/README.md

 ###Appearance customization

-It is possible to customize the appearance of several parts of JBDatePicker by implementing the following optional methods:
+It is possible to customize the appearance of several parts of JBDatePicker by implementing the following optional properties:

 ```swift
 ///Sets the first day of the week.
 Defaults to the local preference.